zuo/unittest_expander/docs/reference.rst

-   Apart from exposing in a transparent way nearly all attributes of the proxied object (also methods -- except :meth:`__call__`), the public interface this class provides includes also the following instance
+   Apart from exposing in a transparent way nearly all attributes of the proxied object (also methods -- except :meth:`__call__`), the public interface this class provides includes the following instance
    attribute:

    .. attribute:: actual_object